wASHINGTON ASSOCIATION OF PROFESSIONAL ANTHROPOLOGISTS |

 There may be other websites, blogs, social media, or platforms that are collecting similar types of information.
 In those cases, please submit links to that content rather than simply duplicate the materials.
 Materials that are not specifically anthro-centric will be listed on the last section of this page.

-Anthropologists affected by federal changes are invited to complete a brief, semi-structured survey sponsored by WAPA describing their situation, experiences, and survival strategies.
+Anthropologists affected by federal changes are invited to complete a brief, semi-structured questionnaire sponsored by WAPA describing their situation, experiences, and survival strategies.

 The primary purpose of this survey is to allow anthropologists impacted by federal cuts and policy changes to tell their stories and share their strategies for moving forward.
-A main goal is simply to understand what has happened to all fields of anthropology at all Federal levels and beyond starting in 2025.
+Another main objective is simply to understand and help document what has happened to all fields of anthropology at all governmental, private, and public levels starting in 2025.

 WAPA will produce a report and data tables to be posted on this page and shared broadly across the discipline before the end of calendar year 2026.